Skip to content

 func WithoutSignals() ControllerOpt

-func WithLogger(logger *slog.Logger) ControllerOpt
+func WithLogger(l logger.Logger) ControllerOpt

 Service Types and States